Bootstrap Policy Iteration for Stochastic Linear Quadratic Tracking with Multiplicative Noise: Main results

-Since $\Psi_i=\varPhi(\alpha_i,K_i)$ and $\Phi_i=\varPhi(\gamma,K_i)$, and based on the data-driven matrices and theoretical foundations established in Lemma \ref{lem:rank}), we are now in the position to develop an off-policy RL algorithm as an extension of Algorithm \ref{alg:Model_CPI}.
-In particular, lines 4-5 of the model-based algorithm are replaced by lines 5-6 of Algorithm \ref{alg:Data_OT}.
+Note that $\Psi_i\!=\!\varPhi(\alpha_i,K_i)$ and $\Phi_i\!=\!\varPhi(\gamma,K_i)$.
+Based on Lemma~\ref{lem:rank} and Theorem~\ref{thm:DPI}, We can now formalize the off-policy RL algorithm within the B-PI framework.
+Specifically, lines 4-5 of Algorithm \ref{alg:Model_CPI} are replaced by lines 5-6 of Algorithm \ref{alg:Data_OT}, and lines 10-11 of Algorithm \ref{alg:Model_CPI} are modified as lines 11-12 of Algorithm \ref{alg:Data_OT}.